by Lachlan Fuggle

 Should you personally contribute to your super fund?

 Another way of growing your super balance is through voluntary contributions.
 The main advantage of this is that any contributions may be tax deductible*, reducing your personal income tax.
 For more detail, see our blog ‘New rules for Super Contribution’.
 These savings could also potentially accrue more returns than a standard bank savings account in the long term.
 When judged over the last 10 years, the top 30 super funds averaged a return of 6.4%.
 The top 30 performing funds over the last 12 months averaged returns of 9.2%.
-A return of 9.2%, compounded annually over 10 years, would see a $100 balance more than double to $241, without any further deposits.

 How can you easily manage your Super?